mannam95/Image_Retrieval_XAI/FrontEnd_Html5/README.md

 # IRTEX

+## Online usage will not work as of now, since business server is not hosted, Please test only for offline

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes